beacrea/beacrea.github.com/index.md

 {% include JB/setup %}

 ## This is a test of the Jekyll Broadcasting Service
 This here is a test to see if this can actually work.
-Did it?

-## Update Author Attributes

-In `_config.yml` remember to specify your own data:

-    title : My Blog =)

-    author :
-      name : Name Lastname
-      email : blah@email.test
-      github : username
-      twitter : username

-The theme should reference these variables whenever needed.

 ## Sample Posts